A note on internality of certain differential systems

+\begin{remark} We note here that a particular case of Theorem \ref{f-is-ricatti} can be derived from certain recent results (\cite{JM25, KRS24}).
+Suppose that $K$ is an algebraically closed field and that the equation $x'=f(x)$ is both internal to the constants and weakly orthogonal to the constants\footnote{That is, the rational function field $K(x)$ with the extended derivation $x'=f(x)$ has the same field of constants as $K.$}.
+Then, it is known that the binding group of the equation $x'=f(x)$ is a linear algebraic group.
+Therefore, one can apply \cite[Proposition 6.5]{JM25} and conclude that $K(x)=K(y),$ where $y'=ay^2+by+c$ for some $a,b,c\in K.$ Writing where $ \alpha, \beta, \gamma, \delta\in K$ with $\alpha\delta-\beta\gamma\neq0,$ and taking derivatives, we obtain the conclusion of Theorem \ref{f-is-ricatti} that $f$ is a polynomial over $K$ of degree at most $2.$

+The conditions that $x'=f(x)$ is both internal to the constants and weakly orthogonal to the constants imply that the differential field $K(x)$ can be embedded in a strongly normal extension of $K.$ Now, applying \cite[Theorem 1.1 (iii)]{KRS24}, we obtain that $f$ is a polynomial over $K$ of degree at most $2.$ Thus, Theorem \ref{f-is-ricatti} provides a generalization of these results, as it requires neither that $x'=f(x)$ be weakly orthogonal to the constants nor that $K$ be an algebraically closed field. \end{remark}

+Under the assumption that $x'=f(x)$ is internal to the constants with the binding group not of dimension $3,$ it is shown in \cite[Theorem A]{Jin-Rah-2020} that the system (\ref{JMsystem}) is almost internal to the constants if and only if it splits; which implies, the system can be transformed into a system of the form where $a\in K.$ In the next theorem, using Theorem \ref{f-is-ricatti} and Proposition \ref{prop-ddaac} and without any assumption on the binding group of $x'=f(x)$, we shall completely determine when the system (\ref{JMsystem}) is almost internal to the constants.

-\begin{theorem} (cf. \cite[Theorem A]{Jin-Rah-2020}) Let $K$ be a differential field and $f$ be a nonzero rational function in one variable over $K$.
-The system is almost internal to constants and $x'=f(x)$ is internal to constants if and only if $f(x)=a_2x^2+a_1x+a_0,$ where $a_0,a_1\in K$ and $a_2$ is a nonzero rational number. \end{theorem}
+\begin{theorem} Let $K$ be a differential field and $f$ be a nonzero rational function in one variable over $K$.
+The system (\ref{JMsystem}) is almost internal to the constants and $x'=f(x)$ is internal to the constants if and only if $f(x)=a_2x^2+a_1x+a_0,$ where $a_0,a_1\in K$ and $a_2$ is a nonzero rational number. \end{theorem}